 Hardy Perennial The thin, round leaves of chives are commonly used in soups and sauces.
 The plant grows in clumps up to 12" high and produces lavender flowers in midsummer.
-Chives are useful as a companion plant throughout the garden to help reduce the insect population.
+Chives are useful as a companion plant throughout the garden.

 Did You Know?
 Freeze-drying is the best drying method to preserve the chive's delicate flavor.

 Soil Temperature: 60-85°F Peaceful Valley Farm & Garden Supply brand vegetable seeds are guaranteed to germinate.
 Once the seeds have sprouted, please understand that Peaceful Valley cannot be held responsible for the many uncontrollable growing and climatic conditions that must be met to ensure the success of your crop(s).

 Peaceful Valley brand vegetable seeds are all non-GMO and Certified Organic.

 Germination: 7-14 Days

 Spacing After Thinning: 5"-8"